 In December ’12 Formatec introduced the ceramic printing technology.
-The overwhelming technology interest encouraged Formatec to continue developments in this new field of expertise.
+The overwhelming interest in the technology encouraged Formatec to continue developments in this new field of expertise.

 In order to continue the developments at the right pace technology partners ECN and Innotech Europe joined the project.
 Shortly after the project name Admatec was defined.
 Admatec develops a wide range of printing solutions for ceramics.
 Material, machine and process developments are all done within the group.

 It is the absolute aim to become the market leader for printing ceramic materials.
 In order to fulfill this aim efficiently Formatec uses the Admaflex ceramic 3D printers, offered by Admatec Europe.
 Adding Admatec’s Admaflex Technology to the project completely underlines the strong commitment to become a market leader in this field of expertise.

 Development of printing technologies continues within the group as well.
 The in-house developed Admaflex Technology emerged on several fundamental points.
 Main focus is to break down limitations on precision, building size and building speed.
 Secondly material research is a critical development factor.
 Reducing costs and widening the range of materials are clear objectives.
 These material developments will not be limited to ceramics, on the middle long-term a pre-defined range of metals will be developed as well, while the process is suitable for all powder materials.

 At this stage detailed technical information of the process cannot be shared due to proprietary considerations.

 Together with the technology developments, Admatec explores new market segments with the Admaflex 130 and the recently launched Admaflex 300.
 With these printers Admatec can supply small/precise parts, but also larger parts in higher volume.
 The market seems to be discovering this technology sooner than expected, resulting in challenging requirements on a frequent basis.